-Reporting to the Commissioner of Community and Fire Services and Markham Emergency Planning Committee, the Emergency Preparedness Coordinator is responsible for coordinating the development and implementation of Markham's Emergency Management Program which includes:
+Reporting to the Commissioner of Community and Fire Services and Markham Emergency Response Planning Committee, the Emergency Preparedness Coordinator is responsible for coordinating the development and implementation of Markham's Emergency Management Program which includes:

-- Promoting and providing emergency preparedness messaging and events to Markham staff, stakeholders and the general public - Emergency management training for Markham staff and stakeholders - Maintenance of Markham's Emergency Plan and associated appendices - Developing and conducting a mock emergency exercise conducted each year, testing components of Markham's Emergency Plan and staff designated to the EOC. - Ensuring that the EOC is prepared and equipped when activated in the event of an emergency along with the CEMC.
+- Promoting and providing emergency preparedness messaging and events to Markham staff, stakeholders and the general public - Emergency management training for Markham staff and stakeholders - Maintenance of Markham's Emergency Response Plan and associated appendices

-Consulting with Markham departments regarding components of their departmental emergency and business continuity plans and procedures to ensure consistency with Markham's Emergency Plan.
+- Developing and conducting a mock emergency exercise annually testing components of Markham's Emergency Response Plan and providing an opportunity for staff designated to the EOC to apply their knowledge and training in a practical setting. - Ensuring that the EOC is prepared and equipped when activated in the event of an emergency along with the CEMC. - Coordinating and managing the Corporate Business Continuity Plan maintenance, testing and training and providing consulting with Markham departments regarding components of their departmental emergency and business continuity plans and procedures to ensure consistency with Markham's Emergency Response Plan.